gbwebdev/gbweb-iac/tf/README.md

-# Terraform Infrastructure
+# OpenTofu Infrastructure

-This directory contains the Terraform configuration for managing my cloud infrastructure.
+This directory contains the OpenTofu configuration for managing cloud infrastructure with SOPS encryption.

 ## 🏗️ Architecture Overview